sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-create-customer/cp-mobile-dev-kit-create-customer.md

 | `Name`| `FCCreateDOB` |
 | `Caption` | `DOB` |

-Save the changes to the `CreateCustomer` page.
+Save the changes to the `Customers_Create.page`.

 [DONE]
 [ACCORDION-END]

 [ACCORDION-BEGIN [Step 2: ](Add cancel button on create customer page)]

-Now, you will add a button on the Create Customer page and set it's `onPress` to **Close Page-Cancel action**.
+Now, you will add a button on the Create Customer page and set it's `onPress` to `CloseModalPage_Cancel.action`.

 Drag and drop an **Action Bar Item** to the upper left corner of the action bar.

 >Action Bar Item is a button that users can use to fire actions when pressed.
-You can add an Action Bar Item only to the Action Bar (normally at the top of the page).
+You can add an Action Bar Item only to the Action Bar (at the top of the page).

 ![MDK](img_011.gif)